 I represent adults and juveniles who have been charged with a crime in San Joaquin County.
-The reality is that most all criminal cases end up resolving in a plea bargain.
-Only about 5% of the cases charged ever actually go to trial.
+This includes cases filed in Stockton, Tracy, Lodi and Manteca.
+Most all criminal case end up resolving in a plea bargain.
+I have heard that only about 5% of the cases charged ever actually go to trial.
 Thus, a good criminal defense attorney must be a good negotiator, this is where my past business experience comes in very handy.
-Of course, if your matter is one that must proceed to trial, I will not shy away from a good fight, and I will do my very best to get you a fair and just result.

 Phases of Criminal Trial

 Felony Arrests must be based on probable cause.
 While there is no simple test to define probable cause, the police must rely on what they believe to be good information.
 Misdemeanor Arrests can only be made for crimes which occur in the presence of the person making the arrest, or with a warrant.

 California law allows the police to hold someone for up to 72 hours after the arrest, (unless it is on a weekend or court holiday)..
 For example, if you are arrested on a Thursday before a holiday weekend, you can spend up to four or five days in jail before you see a judge.
 To find out when the first appearance will take place, you can call the booking information line at the jail, or the arresting agency.